genadyo/ExampleappusingPhotosframework/README.md

 This add the support for moving updated items with collectionChanges.hasMoves.

-## Steps to repreduce the bad access:
+## Steps to reproduce the bad access:
 1. Run the example.
 2. Download and run Organizer https://itunes.apple.com/us/app/organizer-all-your-photos/id954717485
 3. Use Organizer to adjust a date of a photo (Version 1.2.0 will crash because it uses the same code).